 Your bodily injury liability insurance can also help with legal expenses if the person you hurt takes you to court over the accident.

-Remember, your bodily injury coverage extends to other parties, not you or any of your passengers.
+Remember, your bodily injury coverage extends to other parties, not you or any of your related passengers.
 Also, keep in mind that it only pays up to your policy’s limits.
-So if you use all of your bodily injury liability toward someone’s medical expenses and it doesn’t cover all their medical bills, you could be responsible for covering any remaining amount.
+If the injured party’s medical expenses exceed the limit of bodily injury coverage on your policy, you will be responsible for the difference out of pocket.

 What does property damage liability insurance cover?